doriguzzi/flad-federated-learning-ddos/README.md

 More details on the architecture of FLAD and its performance in terms of detection accuracy and execution time are available in the following research paper:

-R. Doriguzzi-Corin and D. Siracusa, "FLAD: Adaptive Federated Learning for DDoS Attack Detection," in Computers & Security, doi: 10.1016/j.cose.2023.103597, Nov 2023.
+Roberto Doriguzzi-Corin, Domenico Siracusa, "FLAD: Adaptive Federated Learning for DDoS attack detection", in Computers & Security, Volume 137, 2024, doi: 10.1016/j.cose.2023.103597

 ## Installation